rajsiddarth/xgboost/README.md

 # xgboost
-Implementation of Gradient boosting in R and h20:
+Implementation of Gradient boosting and xgboost in R and h2o:

 Variable Description for Dataset: